OpenBCI/OpenBCI_GUI/README.md

 ## Who are we?

 Mainly, we are OpenBCI.
 The original code writer was Chip Audette, along with Conor Russomanno and Joel Murphy.
-AJ Keller moved the GUI in a more stable direction.
-Currently, the GUI is maintained by the OpenBCI software team.
-Wang Shu, Gabe, Colin and many other contractors/interns have contributed valuable code and widgets!
+AJ Keller, Gabriel Diaz, Richard Waltman, and Daniel Lasry have all made major contributions as well.

 ## What do we need?